juhp/stack-clean-old/README.md

 NB: If you regularly build your project for several branches/tags against the same LTS or ghc version then it is safer to avoid using `purge-older`.

 ### Deleting all `.stack-work/` subdirectories
-`stack-clean-old delete-work` can be used to recursively remove _all_ `.stack-work/` dirs from a project to save space (seems same as `stack clean --full`).
+`stack-clean-old delete-work --recursive` can be used to remove recursively _all_ `.stack-work/` dirs from a project to save space (seems same as `stack clean --full`).